 Explore 300 years of art at Wolverhampton Art Gallery.
 With its family friendly displays, the Art Gallery has won national recognition for its adventurous and entertaining temporary exhibitions and is renowned for its collection of Pop Art, which includes iconic works by Andy Warhol, Peter Blake, Roy Lichtenstein and Richard Hamilton as well as many other artists associated with the Pop movement.

-Our current exhibition A Big Bang: The Origins of the Pop Art Collection at Wolverhampton Art Gallery explores the reason why art works by some of the biggest names in Pop Art found a home at the Art Gallery.
+A Big Bang: The Origins of the Pop Art Collection at Wolverhampton Art Gallery explored the reason why art works by some of the biggest names in Pop Art found a home at the Art Gallery.
 It features some of the earliest works acquired for the collection over the last 50 years and tells the story behind the collection.

 Meet Our Pop Art People

 A big thanks to the three models in our current advertising campaign promoting Wolverhampton!